jorgeadev/resume/aws-cloud-user-data/README.md

 ## Objectives

-Create 2 EC2 instances, each inside a new VPC within a public and a private subnet, within 2 availability zones, and configure them behind a load balancer.
+Create 2 EC2 instances, each inside a new VPC within a public and a private subnet, across 2 availability zones, and configure them behind a load balancer.
 Your EC2 instances should be accessible from the ELB.
 When users hit your ELB, the page should display the following for each EC2 instance:

 **INSTANCE_INFO<br />
 INSTANCE_ID<br />